-Japan's economy has continued its moderate recovery trend, although exports and production have been sluggish due mainly to the effects of the slowdown in emerging economies.
-Overseas economies have continued to grow at a moderate pace, but the pace of growth has somewhat decelerated mainly in emerging economies.
-In this situation, exports have been more or less flat.
-On the domestic demand side, business fixed investment has been on a moderate increasing trend as corporate profits have been at high levels.
-Against the background of steady improvement in the employment and income situation, private consumption has been resilient, although relatively weak developments have been seen in some indicators.
-Housing investment has continued picking up, and the decline in public investment has leveled off.
-Reflecting these developments in demand both at home and abroad, industrial production has continued to be more or less flat.
-Business sentiment has generally stayed at a favorable level.
+Japan's economy has continued its moderate recovery trend.
+Overseas economies have continued to grow at a moderate pace, although emerging economies remain sluggish in part.
+In this situation, exports have picked up.
+On the domestic demand side, business fixed investment has been on a moderate increasing trend as corporate profits have been at high levels and business sentiment has improved somewhat.
+Against the background of steady improvement in the employment and income situation, private consumption has been resilient, and housing investment has continued its pick-up.
+Meanwhile, public investment has been more or less flat.
+Reflecting these moderate increases in demand both at home and abroad and the progress in inventory adjustments, industrial production has picked up.
 Financial conditions are highly accommodative.
-On the price front, the year-on-year rate of change in the CPI (all items less fresh food, and the same hereafter) has been slightly negative.
+On the price front, the year-on-year rate of change in the CPI (all items less fresh food, and the same hereafter) has been about 0 percent.
 Inflation expectations have remained in a weakening phase.